JT8D-17/XLua-Utils-for-X-Plane/README.md

 #### 4.8.1 Dataref Tables

-To facilitate handling of datarefs, a simple **input table** is used in which each dataref is a string table element as in the following example.
+To facilitate handling of datarefs, a simple **input table** is used in which each element consists of a subtable with an alias string (used for easier lookup in the code) followed by the dataref stated as a string.
+If a specific alias for a dataref is not required, "Dref[n]" can be assigned to generate an alias from the table element's index.
+See below for an example.
 All types of X-Plane datarefs are supported.
 Note that, as of XLua 1.1 (or higher), these dataref tables have to be defined as local and are contrained to the XLua Utils submodule in which they are declared.

 	local mydreflist={
-	"sim/operation/sound/fan_volume_ratio",
-	"sim/fake/dataref",
-	"sim/operation/sound/interior_volume_ratio",
+	{"Volume_Fan","sim/operation/sound/fan_volume_ratio"}, -- Actual X-Plane dataref, will be found and stored for use later on {"My_fake_dref","sim/fake/dataref"}, -- Will be discarded because it does not exist {"Dref[n]","sim/operation/sound/interior_volume_ratio"}, -- Receives "Dref3" as an alias; actual X-Plane dataref, will be found and stored for use later on
 	}

 A dataref container table should be declared as follows, with the fist item being a unique identifier for storage in a save file: